 - Warradjan Culture Centre

 - Guided art walk at Nourlangie Rock

 - Visit to Anbangbang Billabong (seasonal)

-- Suite room at Anbinik Resort
+- 6 Pack Room at Anbinik Resort

 - Wildlife viewing at Fogg Dam Conservation Area